 Residents or fellows training in the Graduate Medical Education (GME) programs shall not hold Membership on the Medical Staff and shall not be granted specific privileges.
 Rather, they shall be permitted to function clinically only in accordance with the written training protocols developed by GME.
 These residents and fellows shall be governed by the requirements listed below:

-Physicians with appropriate professional degrees who are serving as residents or fellows with an appropriate Agreement with the Hospital and who hold licenses to practice in Illinois are automatically considered as residents or fellows by virtue of such Agreement with the GB of the University of Illinois on behalf of its College of Medicine at Chicago or College of Dentistry.
+Physicians with appropriate professional degrees who are serving as residents or fellows with an appropriate Agreement with the Hospital and who hold licenses to practice in Illinois are automatically considered as residents or fellows by virtue of such Agreement with the GB or authorized designee of the University of Illinois on behalf of its College of Medicine at Chicago or College of Dentistry.
 The Graduate Medical Education (GME) department of the University of Illinois confirms that the residents/trainees in the program meet, in full, the medical education and program requirements established by the University of Illinois College of Medicine or the College of Dentistry, as appropriate, in their respective residency programs.
 The residents or fellows’ qualifications and training have been reviewed and verified, and are maintained by, the GME.

 Residents or fellows are appointed for the duration of status as a resident/fellow.
 Provisions for termination of the appointment are included in said GME Agreement.